Blog

 • They use honorifics: Like other Asian countries, hierarchy is ingrained in Filipino society.
 The thought of calling you by their first name might be weird to your Philippines virtual assistant and it’ll take them a while to adjust.

 • They value family: The Philippines has a collectivist culture where family ties are closely knit.
-This extends to distant relatives and people they’re not blood-related to — including their workmates.
+This extends to distant relatives and people they’re not blood-related to — including their team members.

 Read more: How Is Filipino Work Culture Different from the US?